wanxinxie/Coreference-Resolution-in-the-Domain-of-Holocaust-Testimonies/README.md

 More details  could be found in [their official instruction](https://brat.nlplab.org/installation.html).

-# Step2: CONLL file transformation
+# Step2: ANN and CONLL file transformation
-1. Enter brat github repository through [this link](https://github.com/nlplab/brat)

-2. Click on the green button says "Code" and choose "Download ZIP"

-3. Unzip the downloaded folder
+1. Download this repository.

-4. Put your txt and ann files into folder brat-master/tools
+2. Copy your txt and ann file from brat folder to this repository's folder on your device.

+3. Rename your ann files by adding "_pretransformed" at the end.
+For instance, if the original ann file is called "example.ann", rename it to "example_pretransformed.ann".

-5. Open terminal, go to brat-master/tools folder
-For instance, if you put brat-master folder in Desktop, run the command:
+4. Open terminal and go to the repository's folder.
+For instance, if you put the folder (whose name is "brat_coreference_project") in Desktop, then you may run:
 ```
-cd Desktop/brat-master/tools
+cd Desktop/brat_coreference_project
 ```

-6. Create CONLL file by running the command (assume you have example.txt and example.ann):
+5. Run the following command to create Transformed ann and conll files (replace "example" with your file name):
 ```
-python3 anntoconll.py -a .ann example.txt
+python3 annconll_transformation.py example.txt example_pretransformed.ann
 ```
-Then you can find example.conll created in brat-master/tools folder.
+Two files end with ann and conll should be created in the same folder.

 # Step3: Training (Credit to [UCB Professor David Bamman's GitHub repo](https://github.com/dbamman))